jwhollbush/example/README.md

 # Biz dev & deals with numbers mutually lucritive for all:Which would benefit by exposure to the culture:
 •Sponsored Athletes

 • Retail shops

 • Rrands seeking to reach

 •Graphic artists

 •Merchandise vendors:

-# Assemble Code S/w Dev team to achieve a working Testnet Iteration to Pursue Various Grantand Funding Campaign Applications
+# Assemble Code Software Dev. team to achieve a working Testnet Iteration to Pursue Various Grantand Funding Campaign Applications

 U/X & U/I DesignAn dapp that allows for basic video production/geo tagging functionality allows users ambassador skaters, and delegates to upload and share media within the app environment and supports basic messaging and timeline features to user interaction.